picimako/intellij-inspections/inspections/selenium.md

 </searchConfiguration>
 ```

-## className based CSS selector value should not start with a dot
+## FindBy: className based CSS selector value should not start with a dot

 This inspection highlights elements like the one below: